 Section 3 of the Education Act 1989 states that every person who is not an international student is entitled to free enrolment and free education at any State school during the period beginning on the person's fifth birthday and ending on 1 January after the person's 19th birthday.
+This means that schools cannot charge domestic students a fee for enrolment or attendance, or for the delivery of the curriculum.
 If they do not opt in to the donations scheme, boards may seek donations toward the cost of curriculum delivery, but cannot compel payment for items that are part of this.

-Requirements for schools and kura that opt in to the scheme
+Boards of Trustees of decile 1-7 schools are encouraged to consult with their school communities and reflect their views when making decisions about whether to opt-in to the scheme or not, and to let your parent communities know your final decision.